Noroff-FEU-Assignments/cross-course-project-GeniePrinie/README.md

 1. Home Page
 2. Women Page
-3. Jackets Page (where all the products are)
+3. Jackets Page (All the products are rendered from WordPress REST API)
-4. Specific Jacket Page (an individual jacket page when clicked a product from the Jackets Page)
+4. Specific Jacket Page (an individual jacket page was built by using a query string parameter based on whatever link the user clicked.
+The title of the Specific Jacket Page will change based on the "jacket" (product) that has been clicked on e.g. “Rainydays | Product name”)
 5. Shopping Cart Page (where you can see all your products and prices that you are going to purchase.
 You can add/remove any products from the cart)
 6. Checkout pages: